RoseBludd/juelzs-portfolio/README.md

 #### **UI Component System**
 - **OverallLeadershipAnalysis**: NEW - Comprehensive executive leadership assessment display with metrics and recommendations
 - **LeadershipPageClient**: NEW - Toggle interface between overall analysis and individual sessions for executive evaluation
-- **JournalEntryCard**: NEW - Professional journal entry display with metadata and AI suggestions
+- **JournalEntryCard**: NEW - Professional journal entry display with tabbed interface (Content + AI Analysis)
-- **JournalEntryModal**: NEW - Rich journal creation interface with file uploads and AI integration
+- **JournalEntryModal**: NEW - Streamlined journal creation with AI auto-fill and file uploads
-- **JournalTemplates**: NEW - Template selection system for structured engineering documentation
+- **JournalTemplates**: NEW - Template selection system with 9 templates including learning templates
+- **JournalStats**: NEW - Analytics dashboard with learning category support and visualizations
 - **InsightsPageClient**: NEW - Public-facing journal insights with smart filtering
 - **VideoComponents**: Advanced video player with timestamp jumping and analysis integration
 - **ProjectPageClient**: Enhanced project detail pages with tabbed architecture views